Awesome products deserve an awesome introduction to the market.

 - Speed up your website.
 Site speed is the time it takes a website to load after the user clicks on the link that appears in the search results (the title tag).
 3 seconds is the longest 40% of users will wait for your page to load before they leave.
 Ensure you buy one of the best enterprise WordPress hosting and speed your site up.
 Cloud web hosting services can help speed up your website and grow with your business, making it less likely you’ll lose customers from sudden traffic spikes.
 Need we say more?

 - Get an SSL certificate.
 An SSL certificate ensures that all data transmitted via your website is encrypted.
 Hosting service providers usually offer SSL certificates.
-Alternatively, or if you are self-hosted, you can purchase one and implement it yourself.
+Alternatively, or if you are self-hosted, you can purchase one and implement it yourself s well as SSL monitoring to ensure its validity.

 - Get Social